SuperDARN/rst/docs/user_guide/mac_install.md

 # Mac

 This guide is intended to provide installation instructions on **macOS** for Apple branded desktops and laptops.
 It begins with a list of dependencies required with instructions for installing RST.
-This process should was designed for OS **Sierra** and above, but should still work on any machine which can run XCode.
-If you run into any problems with installing RST please create an [issue](https://github.com/superdarn/rst/issues/new) addressing your problem and the error message you recieve.
-The community will then help you with solving your problem and add it into our troubleshooting section to help other future users.
+This process was designed for OS **Sierra** and above, but should still work on any machine which can run XCode.
+If you encounter any problems with installing RST, please create an [issue](https://github.com/superdarn/rst/issues/new) describing your problem and the error message you recieve.
+The community will then help you solve the problem and add it into our troubleshooting section to help other users.

 Table of Contents:
 -------------------